BioAITeam/COVID19-Detection/readme.md

 # Deep Learning Applied to COVID-19 Detection in X-Ray Images

 ## Summary
-This repository contains the source code developed during the course of our research project, intended to develop a Computer Aided Diagnosis (CAD) tool for the COVID-19 disease using X-Ray images and Deep Learning methods.
+This repository contains the source code developed during the course of our research project, intended to develop a Computer Aided Diagnosis (CAD) tool for the COVID-19 disease using Chest X-Ray images (CXR) and Deep Learning methods.
 The code available covers from database processing and manipulation, preprocessing techniques to training, and evaluation, of classification and object detection models.
 It is recommended to run these notebooks using the [Google Colab](https://colab.research.google.com/) platform.

 -----